Mercedes-Benz supercharged Grand Prix racing engine: 1934

-Despite reducing the engine size by roughly half, Daimler engineers soon managed to get more power from the supercharged Straight-8 M25 engine than the maximum 300 hp of the SSK.
+Despite reducing the engine size by roughly half, with about 3.3 litre in the first version, Daimler engineers soon managed to get more power from the supercharged Straight-8 M25 engine than the maximum 300 hp of the SSK.
+Staying under the weight limit was a challenge, though, and legend has it that the traditional white paint had to be removed over night after the cars failed scrutineering, giving birth to the Silver Arrows.
+That moniker was already used in 1932, though.